 A grassroots activist who took on powerful developers and won.
 A community leader and progressive Democrat who is fighting for Jeffco in the Colorado State House.
 State Rep. Monica Duran is fighting for a safer community, local public schools and working families across the state.

 Monica’s grandparents, mother, aunts, and uncles were migrant farm workers.
 Her Father worked three jobs as an enlisted Staff Sergeant in the U.S. Air Force.
 Her mother is a first generation Mexican-American.
 Monica’s mom marched alongside Cesar Chavez and Dolores Huerta fighting for the right to unionize migrant farm workers for better wages and better working conditions.
 Monica learned firsthand the sacrifices, humiliation and inhumane treatment many of her relatives endured before they were unionized.

 As a young adult, Monica took on a very personal battle of her own.
-As a survivor of domestic abuse, and a homeless single mother, she will lead the way in the legislature to create more pathways for survivors to escape abusive relationships.
-She will fight to ensure that our most vulnerable do not slip through the cracks and suffer in silence.
+As a survivor of domestic abuse and a former homeless single mother, she leads the way in the legislature to create more pathways for survivors to escape abusive relationships.
+She fights to ensure that our most vulnerable do not slip through the cracks and suffer in silence.